 Recipe Ingredient Notes

-Gluten Free Flour: I have tested this recipe with Bob's Red Mill 1 to 1 Gluten Free Flour, King Arthur Measure for Measure and my own gluten-free flour blend.
+Gluten Free Flour: I have tested this gluten-free chocolate cupcake recipe with Bob's Red Mill 1 to 1 Gluten Free Flour, King Arthur Measure for Measure and my own gluten-free flour blend.
 Both blends already contain xanthan gum.
-Both products used worked fabulously in this recipe.
+Both products used worked fabulously in this recipe and give the cupcakes a tender texture.
+This recipe will not work with almond flour or coconut flour.

 Dutch Processed Cocoa Powder: I highly recommend using dutch processed cocoa in this recipe for Gluten-Free Chocolate Cupcakes.
 Dutch-processed cocoa produces richer, fudgier flavors.
 My go-to brands are Cacao Barry Extra Brute and Valrhona Pure Cocoa Powder.
 If you are looking for a better price point cocoa powder I recommend Hershey’s Dutched Cocoa, Special Dark, 100% Cacao.
 Be aware if you use Natural Cocoa Powder in this recipe, the muffins may be dry and lighter in color.